 Language Development Centers

-When children listen to stories, their Broca's and Wernicke's areas light up, processing both the structure and meaning of language.
+When children listen to stories, regions of the brain that help kids learn new words and make sense of language (Broca's and Wernicke's areas) light up, processing both the structure and meaning of language.
 This dual activation accelerates vocabulary acquisition and grammar understanding.

 Memory Formation